 - Best Use of Humor — Any video product that uses humor prominently to promote the message.
 (A video entered in this category also may be entered in one additional video category.)

-- Plan or Campaign — A coordinated campaign intended to promote a specific program, event, or other local government function.
+- Best Marketing Campaign — A coordinated campaign intended to promote a specific program, event, or other local government function.

 - Most Creative with Least Dollars — Programs and materials that generate the biggest impact with the fewest resources expended.